karmada-io/website/blog/2022-10-26-test-report/index.md

 ## Multi-cluster Scalability Dimensions and Thresholds

 The scalability of a multi-cluster system does not only refer to the number of clusters, that is, Scalability!=`#Num of Clusters`.
 It includes many dimensions of measurement.
-It is pointless to consider cluster size without considering other dimensions.
+It is pointless to consider the number of clusters without considering other dimensions.

-We describe the scalability of a multi-cluster system in the following three dimensions by priority:
+We describe the scalability of a multi-cluster system in the following three dimensions **by priority**:

-1. Num of Clusters: The number of clusters is the most direct dimension to measure the resource pool size and scalability of a multi-cluster system.
+1. Num of Clusters: The number of clusters is the most direct and important dimension to measure the resource pool size and scalability of a multi-cluster system.
    With the remaining dimensions unchanged, the more clusters the system can access, the larger the resource pool of the system and the stronger the carrying capacity.
 2. Num of Resources (API Objects): For the control plane of a multi-cluster system, the storage is not unlimited, and the number and overall size of API objects created on the control plane are limited by the storage of the control plane, which is also an important dimension restricting the resource pool size of the multi-cluster system.
    The API objects here not only refer to the resource templates distributed to member clusters, but also include the cluster scheduling policies, multi-cluster services and other resources.
 3. Cluster Size: Cluster size is a dimension that cannot be ignored when measuring the resource pool size of a multi-cluster system.
 On the one hand, when the number of clusters is equal, the larger the scale of a single cluster, the larger the resource pool of the entire multi-cluster system.
    On the other hand, the upper-layer feature of a multi-cluster system depends on the system's resource portrait of the cluster.
 For example, in the scheduling process, the resource status of the destination cluster is an indispensable factor.
+   **In summary, the scale of a single cluster is closely related to, but not a limiting factor for a multi-cluster system**.
+Users can upsize a single cluster by optimizing the native Kubernetes components to enlarge the resource pool of the entire multi-cluster system, but this is not the focus of measuring the performance of the multi-cluster system.
-   Under the same circumstances, the larger the cluster scale, the greater the pressure on the control plane.
-Among cluster resources, Node and Pod are undoubtedly the two most important resources.
+   This test refers to Kubernetes's [standard configurations of large-scale clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/) and takes into account the performance of test tools to decide the tested cluster scale as in the actual production environment.
+Among cluster resources, Nodes and Pods are the two most important ones.
    Node is the smallest carrier of computing, storage and other resources, and the number of Pods represents the application carrying capacity of a cluster.
    In fact, API objects in a single cluster also include common objects such as Services, ConfigMaps, Secrets and so on.
 The introduction of these variables will make the testing process more complicated, so this test does not focus too much on the above variables.
    * Num of Nodes